evanx/lula-hub/README.md

 A registered client can then `/login` via lula-auth and sync to lula-hub:

 - login using the `/login` endpoint from lula-auth
-- use the session token from `/login` as the `accessToken` in the WebSocket URL for lula-hub
+- use the session token from `/login` as the `sessionToken` in the WebSocket URL for lula-hub
 - query the hub's `id` endpoint for the latest stream ID received from our client
 - read the next entry in the `out` stream using `XREAD` with that ID
 - set the entry's `id` field to its client stream ID